timstoneberg/scrapers/README.md

 urllib2
 ```

-## Running
+## Executing

-Simply run any script from the command line
+Simply run any script from the command line.

 ```
 python getCalendar.py